Johnson Farms Minnesota & Montana

 Generations on the Land

-The Johnson family farm was founded in the 1870s, when John and Anna Swenson arrived from Norway and settled near Brandon, MN.
-Their son, Tollef Johnson, began farming with little more than hand tools and determination.
-Early years brought harsh winters, grasshopper plagues, and long days breaking ground by hand.
+The Johnson family farm, known today as Johnson Farms, was founded in the 1870s when John and Anna Swenson emigrated from Norway and settled near Brandon, MN.
+Their son, Tollef Johnson, began his farming journey with little more than hand tools and determination.
+The early years were marked by harsh winters, grasshopper plagues, and long days spent breaking ground by hand, shaping the farming history of the area.

-By the 1880s, Tollef had purchased his first 80 acres and built the original barn and granary.
-He operated a threshing rig and worked cooperatively with neighbors to harvest grain.
-These early practices laid the foundation for a growing farm built on shared labor and a deep respect for the land.
+By the 1880s, Tollef had purchased his first 80 acres, constructing the original barn and granary.
+He operated a threshing rig and collaborated with neighbors to harvest grain, establishing practices that laid the foundation for a thriving farm built on shared labor and a profound respect for the land.

-In the 1920s, Ted Johnson took over and the current farmstead was established.
-Ted & Bendetta continued farming through the Great Depression and WWII.
-With each generation the operation expanded and adapted.
-Tractors replaced horses, technology improved efficiency, and crop production steadily grew.
+In the 1920s, Ted Johnson took over, leading to the establishment of the current farmstead.
+Ted and Bendetta persevered through the Great Depression and WWII, adapting their methods as each generation continued to expand the operation.
+Tractors replaced horses, technology improved efficiency, and crop production steadily grew, reflecting the evolution of Montana farming.

-What started as a homestead is now almost a sesquicentennial farm, and custom harvesting operation five generations later.
+What started as a humble homestead has transformed into a nearly sesquicentennial farm and a custom harvesting operation, thriving five generations later.

 How did we get started farming in Montana?

-In 2019, a custom harvesting customer near Wolf Point, Montana mentioned a new opportunity and we decided to take a chance.
-Since we were already hauling equipment out that way, we thought, “What’s a few more loads?”
+In 2019, a custom harvesting customer near Wolf Point, Montana mentioned a new opportunity, and we decided to take a chance.
+Given our familiarity with the farming history in Montana, we were already hauling equipment out that way and thought, “What’s a few more loads?”

-Farming in Montana is a different kind of challenge.
-It’s a low-input, low-output system, with a slower pace compared to the high-speed seasons we’re used to in Minnesota.
-But the timing fits perfectly between our two operations, making it a strong addition to our workflow, and a great fit for our crew.
+Farming in Montana presents a unique set of challenges.
+It’s a low-input, low-output system, with a slower pace compared to the high-speed seasons we’re accustomed to in Minnesota.
+However, this timing fits perfectly between our two operations, making it a strong addition to our workflow at Johnson Farms, and a great fit for our crew.

 Here’s to the fifth generation, carrying the farm forward.